 Program Staff

-State Director & Kenai Program Coordinator
+State Director & Kenai Peninsula Coordinator

 Joy has been involved with CASA since 2003.
 After earning her BA in Sociology at Vanguard University, she became a CASA volunteer with Orange County CASA in Santa Ana, CA.